andmse182449/CDCReplication/README.md

    curl -X GET 'http://localhost:8083/connectors/source-connector/status'
    ```

-   You can check the source-connector.json to see full config for the connector.
+   You can check the file *source-connector.json* in the *connectors* folder to see full config for the connector.
 When opening the file, it would look like below:

    ```json
    {